- We take a scheduled flight from London to Maun, arriving the next morning.

 - On arrival in Maun, we meet our naturalist guide and head straight to Lake Ngami (a drive of approximately 1.5 hours) in the north of the Kalahari Desert.

-- Lake Ngami is one of Botswana’s 12 Important Bird Areas and home to globally threatened and near-threatened species such as lesser kestrel and black-winged pratincole, plus other specials such as Kalahari robin, Hartlaub’s babbler, and Burchell’s sandgrouse.
+- Lake Ngami is one of Botswana’s 12 Important Bird Areas and supports Eurasian migrants such as lesser kestrel and black-winged pratincole, plus Southern African specialities such as Kalahari robin, Hartlaub’s babbler, and Burchell’s sandgrouse.
 The usually dry lake floods in the rainy season, attracting prolific and varied birdlife – particularly large numbers of congregatory waterbirds.